Silver for the Veggi vendor’s son at the Para Tokyo 2020. Nation proud and Celebrations begin.

 Many such desires yet to accomplish!!

 The mentor and geeks are preparing him for the upcoming London World Championships next year July.
 Mariyappan remains at Satyanarayana's foundation in Bengaluru close to the Kanteerava Stadium alongside a couple of different competitors to prepare with a determined core interest.
-Finally, with the same zeal, Mariyappan confidently claimed, "we'll be home with lots of medals — gold, silver and even bronze— in the next summer Paralympic games at Tokyo in 2020.
-So keep watching!
+Finally, with the same zeal, Mariyappan confidently claimed, "we'll be home with lots of medals — And he did with the glorious Silver at summer Paralympic games at Tokyo in 2020.

 If you Like to contribute to this Page, Please Drop us a Mail.